7 Questions to Ask When Decluttering

-Asking these questions may help:
+Asking these questions may help.

 Do you anticipate a specific use for it in the future (NOT "just in case")?
 If not, why are you keeping it?

 Even if it was a gift, it was your grandmother's, or you spent a lot of money on it, you have permission to let it go.

 Realize that the place, event, person, or relationship does not exist in the item.
-Would you still feel the emotion without the physical item?
+Here's the crux: Would you still feel the emotion without the physical item?
 If yes, do you actually need to keep it?

 4. Is this item something you bought because you thought you should own it, or because you thought it seemed interesting, but now it sits unused?

 Do you want others to decide how you spend your time, money, and energy?
 If it's not right for the life you want to live, let it go.

-6. If you were moving, would the item in question be worth packing, hauling, unpacking, and finding space for?
+Would it be worth packing, hauling, unpacking, and finding space for?
 If not, why are you keeping it?